 The declarative aspect of the mechanism is based on the definition of triples: each triple expresses a relationship among different lexical-semantic relations.
-These triples have the form ( $R_1$ $R_2$ $R_3$ ), where $R_i$ represents a lexical relation.
+These triples have the form ($R_1 R_2 R_3$), where R_i represents a lexical relation4.
 The operative effect of these declarations is the dynamic creation of transitivity rules based on the triples stated.
 The general form of these rules is the following:

-if $X \ R_1 \ Y$ and $Y \ R_2 \ Z$ then $X \ R_3 \ Z$
+if $X R_1 Y$ and $Y R_2 Z$ then $X R_3 Z$

-When the value(s) of the attribute $R_3$ are asked, a reading demon (attached to the attribute) creates the rule and fires the reasoning process with a backward-chaining strategy.
-The deduced facts, if any, will not be asserted in the background of the DKB, but in a temporary context.
+When the value(s) of the attribute R_3 are asked, a reading demon (attached to the attribute) creates the rule and fires the reasoning process with a backward-chaining strategy.
+The deduced facts, if any, will not be asserted in the DKB, but in a temporary context.